 - You also need to submit one loose copy of your summary/abstract and one signed copy of the “hard-bound thesis declaration” form along with the dissertations.

-- These copies should be submitted directly to the Graduate Studies Office (Office BE0-24, Office Floor, Baker Building) unless your examiners have specifically asked to see them first.
+- These copies should be submitted directly to the Student Registry, 4 Mill Lane, unless your examiners have specifically asked to see them first.

 - The hard-bound copies can, of course, be submitted by post or by someone else on your behalf if you are not able to be in Cambridge to submit them in person.